-Making the impossible, possible: Grace Lassiter
+Making “What If” Possible: Grace Lassiter

 When asked to list three things that uniquely define her, Grace Lassiter, a recent graduate of the Texas A&M College of Medicine, doesn’t hesitate in her response: “I love to paint, I want to be a surgeon and I am deaf.”